Sorapointa/Sorapointa/docs/concurrency.md

 In Kotlin Coroutine, some types of lock (such as Mutex) that is thread-bind, would easily cause the deadlock issue.

-We highly recommend you to use `withReentrantLock` method in `sorapointa-utils` module, to keep the mutex lock consistentency in the coroutine context.
+We highly recommend you to use `withReentrantLock` method located in `sorapointa-utils` module, to keep the mutex lock consistentency in the coroutine context.

 Please refer to [Phantom of the Coroutine](https://elizarov.medium.com/phantom-of-the-coroutine-afc63b03a131)